What Is Gadolinium Deposition Disease (GDD)?

 What is the difference between Gadolinium Deposition Disease (GDD) and Nephrogenic Systemic Fibrosis (NSF)?

-The key difference is kidney function: NSF occurs in patients with severe kidney impairment (eGFR below 30), while GDD affects patients with normal or near-normal kidney function.
-NSF primarily causes skin thickening and fibrosis that can extend to internal organs, whereas GDD presents with a broader range of symptoms including neurological, skeletal, and endocrine effects.
-Published survey data shows that 19 of the 28 most frequently reported NSF symptoms overlap with those reported by GDD patients, suggesting a shared underlying mechanism of gadolinium toxicity.
+The key difference is kidney function: NSF occurs in patients with severe kidney impairment (an eGFR below 30 — eGFR is a blood-test number that estimates how well your kidneys filter, and below 30 means severe impairment), while GDD describes symptoms reported by patients with normal or near-normal kidney function.
+NSF is established as caused by retained gadolinium; for GDD the causal link is not yet established.
+NSF primarily causes skin thickening and scarring that can extend to internal organs, whereas GDD describes a broader range of reported symptoms including neurological, skeletal, and endocrine effects.
+Survey data reports that 19 of the 28 most frequently reported NSF symptoms overlap with those reported by patients who suspect GDD.

 Sources and Review